Mold in Crawl Space: Complete Guide December 13, 2018 – Posted in: Blog – Tags: Mold, Mold Prevention, Mold Remediation

 Identifying Mold In Crawl Space

 A musty smell is usually a tell-tell sign that mold growth has already begun.
 Checking your crawl space, you’re very likely to find patches or clusters of what looks like dirt or powder on the floor joists, posts, girders, and corners of the area.

 White Mold In Crawl Space

 White mold in crawl space under the house is most often found on exposed soil and floor joists.
 It uncommon during cold weather, this type of mold growth needs to be given just as much special attention as black molds because regardless of color, the white fuzzy mold in crawl space is still mold, which means to say it has the capacity to produce toxins and cause a lot of damage.

 Black Mold In Crawl Space

-Whether it’s the Stachybotrys atra or Stachybotrys chartarum type, black mold produce mycotoxins that can trigger allergic reactions and can even be potentially hazardous.
+Whether it’s the Stachybotrys atra or Stachybotrys chartarum type, black mold produces mycotoxins that can trigger allergic reactions and can even be potentially hazardous.
 Considered to be the most toxic of all mold varieties, black molds are actually dark gray or somewhat greenish in color, and they usually appear as flat, not fluffy, bumpy, fuzzy, or even powdery.

 Yellow Mold In Crawl Space

 Yellow mold in crawl space sometimes called house-eating mold, it usually feeds on wooden structures, causing them to decay and deteriorate in time.
 It must be removed at once before it eats up your house.

 Crawl Space Mold Removal

-DIY tricks may temporarily address minor mold infestation issues, but removing them once and for all requires the expertise of a mold in crawl space removal team.
+DIY tricks may temporarily address minor mold infestation issues, but removing them once and for all requires the expertise of mold in the crawl space removal team.
 Because mold growth may not always be visible to an untrained eye, it becomes sensible to hire the services of a professional to get the mold on insulation in crawl space out for good.